ARION

 She made it over to the mirror without falling onto her face again, and once she was in front of her reflection, she stood with her feet sturdy and her hands on her hips.
 It was such an odd feeling to be naked again, and to see that person staring back at her.
 Despite the weeks asleep, she had good muscle tone, though she would need to work on her tan again.
 There were no blemishes upon her skin, not a single freckle, and even her ginger hair seemed to have good body, although it was unkempt and in need of a good shampoo and conditioner.
 It had not yet grown out as long as she had normally worn it, but she was not choosy.
 She was just glad to have it again and would let it fill out in its own time.

 She leaned in close to study her face and she reached up to brush her fingers across her mouth and nose, amazed that she no longer had a muzzle.
-She did the same with her ears, which were no longer fuzzy and located on the sides of her head instead of up near the crown of her skull.
+She did the same with her ears, which were no longer fuzzy and were located on the sides of her head instead of up near the crown of her skull.
 She also noticed that her bust size had returned to its former glory and was pleased with that.
 She had never been top-heavy, but had always been pleased with how full and firm she was.

 Trina made a wow face and then smiled at Jessica.
 “Okay, I think I’m ready for that physical now,” she said, spreading her arms to let them see her in all her naked splendor.
 “I’m just as curious as you all are about the health of my new-old body.”

 Once again, all personnel of the Tellus Mater population had been called for a mandatory morning staff meeting in the Central Authority cafeteria.
-Those who were nocturnal were roused by Arion’s alarms, and even the guards at the Sori research station was called in to attend.
+Those who were nocturnal were roused by Arion’s alarms, and even the furman guards at the Sori research station were called in to attend.
 The aliens would lock themselves inside their domes until they returned, but were assured that the necessity of this contingency would likely be over soon.

 Once Rocky and Victoria had the segregated crowds all fed and satisfied, Ken stepped up onto the raised dais at one end of the room and called for everyone’s attention.
 Discussions quieted down within a couple of moments, but soon all eyes were upon him.
 There were only those few of the command team that knew what he was going to announce, but everyone else waited in quiet curiosity.